gtmadureira/build-secure-gpg-key/README.md

 The first line with 'sec#' means that the secret key is not usable (you cannot create revocation certificate, change password with this key and other things).

-Export this lesser key which will be used on all other devices.
+Export this lesser key which will be used on all other devices:

     $ gpg --armor --export-secret-keys elliot_alderson@protonmail.com > elliot_alderson@protonmail.com_secret_lesser.key
     $ gpg --armor --export elliot_alderson@protonmail.com > elliot_alderson@protonmail.com_public_lesser.key

-You can make an archive too.
+You can make an archive too:

     $ tar -cf elliot_alderson@protonmail.com_lesser_keys.tar elliot*.key